stephenhyim/nfl-player-stats/README.md

   -See their statistics in a side-by-side view (Bar Chart)

 In addition, this project will provide: <br>
-  -Users to make more educated guesses on who to start or sit for their fantasy lineup
+  -Users to make more educated guesses on who to draft for their fantasy football teams

 ### Wireframes & File Structure
 [https://wireframe.cc/ei6aMD]